jfq3/miga_singularity/exploring_results.md

 The tutorials include how to retrieve some of the more important results for each case: comparing relationships among genomes, finding clades, and evaluating genomes for completeness and contaimination.
 To retrieve more detailed information it is helpful to understand MiGA's directory structure.
-The following sub-directories are included under each project directory:
+The following sub-directories are included for each project under the project directory:

 ```
 .